NOTE: Q1-8 are the same as Q16-23 on Nov 17 Foundation Paper 2

 Workings:

-Calculate the total sale price for all 50 packs of toilet roll:
+Calculate the total sale price for all packs of toilet roll:

-Divide this value by the original purchase price of all the toilet rolls and multiply by 100 to get the percentage of the original amount:
+Divide this value by the original purchase price of all the toilet rolls and multiply by to get the percentage of the original amount:

-So the percentage profit is 120.8-100=20.8\%
+So the percentage profit is

 Question 3

-Suraj walks around a circle, starting at point A and making a complete cycle through all six points, which are equally spaced apart.
+Suraj walks around a circle, starting at point and making a complete cycle through all six points, which are equally spaced apart.

-The distance between points A and B is 15 metres.
+The distance between points and is metres.

-Calculate the radius of the circle to 1 decimal place.
+Calculate the radius of the circle to decimal place.

 ANSWER: Simple Answer